silverwind/oui/README.md

  - 0000.0000.0000

 ##CLI
-When installed through `npm install -g oui`, this is available:
+When installed through `npm install -g oui`, the `oui` command is available:

 ````bash
 $ oui 20-37-06